microdotsh/On_awakening/README.md

 I created a BASH script to read a number file stored on my Android device and send the content of a seperate text file with some extra steps to avoid carrier filtering of automated distribution.

-Scripts reads a message file for content to distribute Reads a recipient file in the following format:
+Scripts reads a message file for content to distribute

+Reads a recipient file in the following format:
   +1234567890
   +2345678901
   +3456789012

 Number file gets shuffled to randomize order.
 DELAY is randomized between sends.
 EXTRA_LINE is added and randomized to help avoid duplicate content.

 REQUSITES:
   Android
   Termux
   Termux-API
 OPTIONAL:
-Tewrmux-widget
+  Termux-widget

 SET UP ENVIRONMENT:

-Install requisites and download script
+Install requisites and configure:
-Run "termux-setup-storage" in Termux
+  Termux:
+    Run termux-setup-storage - This will expose internal storage and allow acces via ~/storage/shared ($HOME/storage/shared)
+    Run pkg install termux-api AFTER the termux-API app in installed on Android
+  Termux-API:
+    Open and grant permissions - GrapheneOS required to allow restricted permissions to enable draw over other apps (required for termux-toast, which is optional)
+download script
-Edit script to accommodate your directory structure and naming conventions If your message and recipients files are stored in the default "Documents" folder on internal storage, then adjust the following lines:
+Edit script to accommodate your directory structure and naming conventions
+  If your message and recipients files are stored in the default "Documents" folder on internal storage, then adjust the following lines:
-  MSG_FILE="$HOME/storage/shared/doc/aa/on_awakening.txt" --> MSG_FILE=$HOME/storage/shared/documents/content.txt
+  MSG_FILE="$HOME/storage/shared/doc/aa/on_awakening.txt" --> "MSG_FILE=$HOME/storage/shared/path/to/content_to_send.ext"
-  NUMBER_FILE="$HOME/storage/shared/doc/aa/recipients.txt" --> NUMBER_FILE="$HOME/storage/documents/numberss.txt"
+  NUMBER_FILE="$HOME/storage/shared/doc/aa/recipients.txt" --> NUMBER_FILE="$HOME/storage/path/to/numbers_to_send_to_file.ext"

-Assuming script is in Downloads of internal storage, make script executable if not already.
+Assuming script is in Download of internal storage, make script executable if not already.
+In termux:
-  ~ $ chmod +x ~/storage/downloads/send_awakening.sh
+  ~ $ chmod +x ~/storage/shared/Download/send_awakening.sh
-Copy script to ~/.shortcuts (assuming script is in "Downloads" folder on internal storage "sdcard":
-  ~ $ cp ~/storage/download/send_awakening.sh ~/.shortcuts
-Use Termux-Widget to launch script from home screen.
+Copy script to ~/.shortcuts (assuming script is in "Download" folder on internal storage - sdcard - storage/emulated/0) ~ $ cp ~/storage/shared/Download/send_awakening.sh ~/.shortcuts Use Termux-Widget to launch script from home screen.